cmaureir/progra-alma/lectures/session3/lecture12.rst

 In this example,
-the keys are ``'John'``, ``'Andy'`` and ``'Shane'``, and the associated values to their are,
+the keys are ``'John'``, ``'Andy'`` and ``'Shane'``, and the associated values to them are,
 ``5552437``, ``5551428`` and ``5550012`` respectively.

 An empty dictionary can be created using ``{}`` or with a function called ``dict()``::